 How the different distances work...

-There are 4 different races in the Anchor Down Ultras, which include 6 hour, 12 hour and 24 hour timed events and also a 100 mile event.
-All 4 races start promptly at 7:00 PM and end respective to their lengh, with the 24 hour event lasting until 7:00 PM on the following day, Saturday.
+There are 3 different races in the Anchor Down Ultras, which include 6 hour, 12 hour and 24 hour timed events.
+All 3 races start promptly at 7:00 PM and end respective to their length, with the 24 hour event lasting until 7:00 PM on the following day, Saturday.
 The rules are simple.
-Run as many loops of the 2.45 mile course as possible in the alloted time.
-Take a break when you want to, rest when you must, or keep pounding the pavement.
+Run as many loops of the 2.45 mile course as possible in the allotted time.
+Take a break when you want to, rest when you must, or keep pounding the pavement and trail.
 You can drop out at any time during the race when and if you've had enough.
 Only full 2.45 mile loops of the entire course count towards your total distance.
 Runners will be ranked higher as they cover more and more loops, and time will only be used in the event of a tie.
 An example (with more simple math) of what the results might look like is below:

 1st Place: 104 miles, 23 hours, 55 minutes and 2 seconds

 2nd Place: 102 miles, 22 hours, 40 minutes and 43 seconds